Article Badge Image

 You can also invest in individual securities, including stocks, bonds, CDs, and options.

-When it comes to costs, Vanguard has long been the king of low expense ratio mutual funds.
-The company’s unique structure means that the investors in the funds are the owners of the company, so the funds always charge the lowest fees they possibly can.
+Regarding costs, Vanguard has long been the king of low-expense ratio mutual funds.
+The company’s unique structure means that the investors in the funds are the company's owners, so the funds always charge the lowest fees they possibly can.

 Other fees are also low, with a $25 annual account maintenance fee that can be waived easily by signing up for electronic statements.